Mrinal-xx-Singha/practice-repo/Data_Structures_Algorithms/Tree/tree.md

 log nodes = height
 log 100 = 2;
 10^2 = 100;
-Log N is really fast
+Log N is really fast .
-Divide and Conqueer is used to find tree
+Divide and Conqueer is used to find tree.